WAA (WAA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WAA Historical Price

-According to the latest data gathered on WAA live price page, the current price of WAA is 0.00004918USD.
-The circulating supply of WAA(WAA) is 999.78M WAA , giving it a market capitalization of $49.18K.
+According to the latest data gathered on WAA live price page, the current price of WAA is 0USD.
+The circulating supply of WAA(WAA) is 999.76M WAA , giving it a market capitalization of $51.39K.

 The WAA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.